 Where else are you competitors marketing?

-BONUS: 6 Tools To Use To Monitor Your Competitors
+BONUS: 6 Tools To Use To Monitor Your Competitors (all totally legal)

 Setting up Google Alerts means that every time a particular keyword related to your industry is mentioned you will receive an update via Gmail.